Removing some frustration from the veteran medical pension

 Our Clinic’s professional team can help with medical pension assessment and reassessment; they can also bring clarity to the benefits available to each individual veteran.
 Even the intake process at Our Clinic can be walked through together with one of the staff so the veteran doesn’t need to feel overwhelmed by the paperwork.

-When a veteran becomes a patient at Our Clinic, the first step in their care is an interview with the Nurse Concierge.
+When a veteran becomes a patient at Our Clinic, the first step in their care is an interview with the Treatment Navigator.
 This key player at Our Clinic is a well-trained and experience triage nurse who listens to the veteran’s history and goals and begins the process of creating their individual treatment plans.
 State-of-the-art technologies are used to deliver innovative and traditional therapies in this collaborative environment.

 An additional challenge, one for veterans with diagnosed mental health and pain issues, is the cancellation of prescribing medical marijuana at the Operational Stress Injury (OSI) Clinics in Canada.
 According to a September 1, 2017 article on CBC.ca, veterans are now forced to find another medical centre to prescribe their medical marijuana.
 For veterans in pain and dealing with mental illness, this change is one more challenge for them to overcome.